 - licensing terms and conditions

 - other intellectual property indicators for registrations and applications used or referred to in the copyright work

-- acknowledgement to those who contributed to the work
+- acknowledgements to those who contributed to the work

-- hard copies of electronic documents, print editions, prototypes, moulds, drawings and log books supporting when a copyright work was first created.
+- copies of electronic documents, letters, print editions, prototypes, moulds, drawings and log books supporting when a copyright work was first created.